These are a great dinner party dessert and would make a great Christmas day dessert for those who don’t like the traditional Christmas pudding…

 Serve with either a berry compote or fresh mango and passionfruit….

-I used lite soy* milk, lite coconut milk, a small amount of honey and vanilla bean paste.
+I used a lite coconut milk (or a combination of soy and coconut milk), a small amount of honey and vanilla bean paste.

 - 1 tablespoon honey or maple syrup

 - Heat the coconut (or your choice of) milk in a saucepan over medium heat until it JUST starts to boil.

 - Remove from the heat and stir in the honey and vanilla bean extract.

 - Mix the agar agar powder with the 3 teaspoons of water and stir until dissolved.